 - 65912.110.
-Notwithstanding any inconsistent provision of a local government's general plan, specific plan, zoning ordinance, or regulation, a housing development shall be a use by right within a zone where office, retail, or parking are a principally permitted use and shall be subject to streamlined, ministerial review pursuant to Section 65912.114 if the proposed housing development satisfies all of the requirements in Sections 65912.111, 65912.112, and 65912.113. - 65912.111.
-A development project shall not be subject to the streamlined, ministerial review process provided by Section 65912.114 unless the development is proposed to be located on a site that satisfies all of the following criteria: - (a) It is a legal parcel or parcels that meet either of the following: - (1) It is within a city where the city boundaries include some portion of either an urbanized area or urban cluster, as designated by the United States Census Bureau. - (2) It is in an unincorporated area, and the legal parcel or parcels are wholly within the boundaries of an urbanized area or urban cluster, as designated by the United States Census Bureau. - (b) At least 75 percent of the perimeter of the site adjoins parcels that are developed with urban uses.
-For purposes of this subdivision, parcels that are only separated by a street or highway shall be considered to be adjoined. - (c) (1) It is not-adjacent on a site or adjoined to any site where more than one-third of the square footage on the site is dedicated to industrial use.

-- (2) For purposes of this subdivision, parcels only separated by a street or highway shall be considered to be adjoined. - (3) For purposes of this subdivision, "dedicated to industrial use" means either of the following: - (A) The square footage is currently being used as an industrial use. - (B) The most recently permitted use of the square footage is an industrial use. - (d) It satisfies the requirements specified in subparagraphs (B) to (K), inclusive, of paragraph (6) of subdivision - (a) of Section 65913.4. - (e) It is not located within 500 feet of a freeway, as defined in Section 332 of the Vehicle Code.
+Notwithstanding any inconsistent provision of a local government's general plan, specific plan, zoning ordinance, or regulation, a development proponent may submit an application for a housing development that shall be a use by right and that shall be subject to a streamlined, ministerial review pursuant to Section 65912.114 if the proposed housing development satisfies all of the requirements in Sections 65912.111, 65912.112, and 65912.113. - 65912.111.
+A development project shall not be subject to the streamlined, ministerial review process provided by Section 65912.114 unless the development is proposed to be located on a site that satisfies all of the following criteria: - (a) It is located in a zone where office, retail, or parking are a principally permitted use. - (b) It is a legal parcel or parcels that meet either of the following: - (1) It is within a city where the city boundaries include some portion of either an urbanized area or urban cluster, as designated by the United States Census Bureau. - (2) It is in an unincorporated area, and the legal parcel or parcels are wholly within the boundaries of an urbanized area or urban cluster, as designated by the United States Census Bureau. - (c) At least 75 percent of the perimeter of the site adjoins parcels that are developed with urban uses.
+For purposes of this subdivision, parcels that are only separated by a street or highway shall be considered to be adjoined. - (d) (1) It is not on a site or adjoined to any site where more than one-third of the square footage on the site is dedicated to industrial use. - (2) For purposes of this subdivision, parcels only separated by a street or highway shall be considered to be adjoined. - (3) For purposes of this subdivision, "dedicated to industrial use" means any of the following: - (A) The square footage is currently being used as an industrial use. - (B) The most recently permitted use of the square footage is an industrial use. - (C) The site was designated for industrial use in the latest version of a local government's general plan adopted before January 1, 2022. - (e) It satisfies the requirements specified in subparagraphs (B) to (K), inclusive, of paragraph (6) of subdivision (a) of Section 65913.4. - (f) It is not an existing parcel of land or site that is governed under the Mobilehome Residency Law (Chapter 2.5 (commencing with Section 798) of Title 2 of Part 2 of Division 2 of the Civil Code), the Recreational Vehicle Park Occupancy Law (Chapter 2.6 (commencing with Section 799.20) of Title 2 of Part 2 of Division 2 of the Civil Code), the Mobilehome Parks Act (Part 2.1 (commencing with Section 18200) of Division 13 of the Health and Safety Code), or the Special Occupancy Parks Act (Part 2.3